Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 account and create another repository, you can follow the same steps we did before but change the name as you wish(better something related to github).

-Now that we have the a new repository go to the `local.tf` file we created on the previous repository we created and add a new workspace for the newly created repository.
+Now that we have the new repository, go to the `local.tf` file we created on the previous repository we created and add a new workspace for the newly created repository.